Public Safety / Infrastructure

 Fire & Life Safety

-The York County Department of Fire and Life Safety is responsible for the provision of Fire, Rescue, Emergency Medical Services, 911/Emergency Communications, Emergency Management, and Animal Control.
+The York County Department of Fire and Life Safety is responsible for the provision of Fire, Rescue, Emergency Medical Services, Emergency Management /Disaster Preparedness, and Animal Services.
 Fire, rescue and advanced life support emergency medical services operations are primarily provided from six fire stations located strategically throughout the County.
 In addition, the department maintains more advanced response capabilities for technical rescue, hazardous materials, mass medical and water-related incidents.
 The department has mutual aid, in-kind service agreements with surrounding localities and federal facilities that provide for the sharing of resources during emergency incidents.

-The County's ISO (Insurance Services Office) Fire Protection classification is 4/9.
+The County's ISO (Insurance Services Office) Fire Protection classification is 2/2Y.

 The York County Sheriff's Department is dedicated to protecting the life and property of York County's citizens.
 The department is responsible for reducing crime and serving the needs of the citizens and businesses by providing quality and efficient law enforcement services to the community.